 What courses do I need for veterinary programs?

-Please refer to our Pre-Veterinary Packet to see the prerequisites for Texas' one veterinary school.
+Please refer to our Pre-Veterinary Packet to see the prerequisites for Texas' two veterinary schools.
 To review prerequisites for veterinary programs outside of Texas, please refer to each individual school's website.

 Timeline: When do I apply to veterinary school?